The Ten-Per-Cent Solution: Plot

-During an episode of The Krusty the Clown Show, three Itchy & Scratchy cartoons are shown.
-This angers Krusty, the host of the show, since he thinks he should be the star of the show and not the Itchy and Scratchy characters.
+During an episode of The Krusty the Clown Show, three Itchy & Scratchy cartoons are shown in a row, angering Krusty, the host of the show, since the cartoons are taking up his airtime.
 Meanwhile, the Simpsons visit a television museum that is soon to be closed.
 After a while, they come to an exhibit displaying The Adventures of Fatso Flanagan, which is one of Homer's favorite television shows.
 There, the family is approached by Annie Dubinsky, the agent of the actor who played Fatso Flanagan.
 They start chatting and become acquainted.
-At the Channel 6 studios, during a board meeting, Krusty is fired because "Today's children are uncomfortable with a clown whose every reference they have to look up on Wikipedia", and because Itchy and Scratchy are shown to be more popular with the children.
+At the Channel 6 studios, during a board meeting, Krusty is fired because younger children prefer Itchy and Scratchy over clowns with obscure references.
 Krusty goes to his current agent, hoping to get a new job, but the agent drops him since he got fired.

-After the Simpsons have left the museum, they head for Krusty Burger where they discover Krusty crying in a ball pit.
-Krusty is encouraged by them into making a comeback, and they inform him that they met an agent that can help him out.
+After the Simpsons leave the museum, they head for Krusty Burger where they discover Krusty crying in a ball pit.
+They encourage Krusty to make a comeback, and they inform him that they met an agent that can help him out.
 However, when they all go to Annie's office, Annie instantly recognizes Krusty and angrily slams the door before he gets a chance to enter.
-It is revealed that Annie was the one who discovered Krusty, became his first agent, and was responsible for his rise to success.
-They also had a romantic relationship together.
-However, once he achieved fame, Krusty fired Annie and replaced her with a more acclaimed agent, and as a result their relationship ended.
+It is revealed that Annie was the one who discovered Krusty, became his first agent, and was responsible for his rise to success, during which they also dated.
+However, once he achieved fame, Krusty fired and broke up with Annie and replaced her with a more acclaimed agent.
 Back in the present, he begs her to take him back as a client, and she eventually accepts.